 Are you visiting Costa Rica on a budget?
 Although it is one of the most expensive countries in Latin America, you can certainly save money traveling in Costa Rica.
 Do your research, give yourself some flexibility, venture away from touristic areas and you can enjoy the country without having to empty your wallet.

-If you’re thinking about coming to Costa Rica and are in a budget, here are some tips that will help you save money traveling in Costa Rica.
+If you’re thinking about traveling in Costa Rica on a budget, here are some tips that will help you save money traveling in Costa Rica.

 Click the section to skip to it.

-The cheapest time to visit Costa Rica is during the off season or rainy season.
+The cheapest time to visit is during the off season or rainy season

-The most expensive time to visit Costa Rica are during the major holidays and high season which are end of December to end of April.
+The most expensive times to are during the major holidays and high season which are end of December to end of April

 The weeks of Christmas, New Years and Easter are what we call peak season, as that is when both locals and foreigners have vacation.
 It is very crowded and expensive during those times of year and you need to book your hotels and car rentals at least a couple months in advance.

-Travel in the off season and you can enjoy hotel prices from $50-200 less, a bed in a hostel for $8 and special offers at restaurants.
-Many tour companies throw promotions during this time as well as they want to keep business going as much as possible.
+Travel in the off season for the best way to save money traveling in Costa Rica.
+Enjoy hotel prices $50-200 less, a bed in a hostel for $8 and special offers at restaurants.
+Many tour companies throw promotions during this time as well.

 Airfare varies depending on the time of the year you are flying into Costa Rica.